 But most importantly, if you come to Kalpitiya, you need to dedicate time to chilling.

-Taking a stroll along the beach, or hanging out at your resort’s pool to soak up some rays and catch up on reading is a must.
+Taking a stroll along the beach, or hang out at your resort’s pool to soak up some rays and catch up on reading is a must.

 Chilled evenings can be spent watching an epic sunset from the coast or lagoon, with a beer or *cocktail in hand (*if you head to Blue Dophin resort or Rascals!)

-It’s the perfect place for completely zoning out, and absorbing the most amount of zen vibes you can handle.
+Kalpitiya is ultimately the perfect place for completely zoning out, and absorbing the most amount of zen vibes you can handle.

 . . .